alexawangzi/TripAdvisorScrap-Selenium/README.md

 A Selenium spider that scraps restaurants information in London.

+Note:
+* This code is inspired by the Selenium tutorial by Robert Abela at https://app.slack.com/client/T01HUECMN6T/C01JD5BF7MM/thread/C01JD5BF7MM-1611738840.018900
-Note: this project is used to farmiliarize myself with Selenium.
+* This project is used to farmiliarize myself with Selenium.
 In pratice Selenium is slow and an overkill for this task.
 Refer to https://github.com/alexawangzi/TripAdvisorScrap-Scrappy for a more pratical spider built with Scrapy.

 ### About
-The spide will scrap top rated restaurants in London, as listed on https://www.tripadvisor.co.uk/Restaurants-g186338-London_England.html
+The spider will scrap top rated restaurants in London, as listed on https://www.tripadvisor.co.uk/Restaurants-g186338-London_England.html

+This spider uses Selenium and chrome driver.
+By default the chrome driver will run in headless mode.

 The results will be written as a .csv file named with the restaurant's name.
 Here are some sample entries from BuenAyre.csv: